 Museum of Modern Art (MOMA)

+When you plan a trip to NYC, it’s impossible to avoid its amazing museums.
 One of my personal favorite museums in New York is the Museum of Modern Art.
 For fans of modern and contemporary art, the Museum of Modern Art is one to consider visiting when in New York.

 There are many different rotating exhibitions and the standing collection includes works by artists such as Dali, de Kooning, Picasso, Lichtenstein, and Frida Khalo just to name a few.

 New York does have several amazing museums and apart from MOMA, you’ll also shortly find out about the Met.
 There’s also the Guggenheim Museum- another great choice for art lovers.